iOS

 Adding WiFi network to settings

-Next, the RTK device must use WiFi to connect to the data collector.
-Using a cellular hotspot or cellphone is recommended.
+QField connects to the RTK device over TCP.
+In other words, the RTK device needs to be connected to the same WiFi network as the device running ArcGIS.
+Generally, this is an iPhone or iPad.
 In the above image, the device will attempt to connect to iPhone (a cell phone hotspot) when WiFi is needed.

 TCP Server Enabled on port 9000